Waywords and Meansigns Opendoor Edition

-The Waywords and Meansigns Opendoor Edition debuted in 2017 as a part of the Waywords and Meansigns project setting James Joyce's Finnegans Wake to music.
+The Waywords and Meansigns Opendoor Edition debuted in 2017 as a part of the Waywords and Meansigns project, setting James Joyce's Finnegans Wake to music.
 The Opendoor Edition features over 100 artists and musicians performing unabridged passages of Finnegans Wake.
-An open edition, participants are invited to contribute to the Opendoor Edition on an ongoing basis.
-The edition first premiered May 4, 2017.
+An open edition participants are invited to contribute to the Opendoor Edition on an ongoing basis.
+The edition first premiered on May 4, 2017.

-The genres represented in the Waywords and Meansigns Opendoor Edition are quite diverse, ranging from metal and industrial to folk and jazz.
-Many of the tracks are experimental; some recordings adhere to fairly traditional song formats while others offer audiobook-like readings with ambient accompaniment.
+The genres in the Waywords and Meansigns Opendoor Edition are quite diverse, ranging from metal and industrial to folk and jazz.
+Many tracks are experimental; some recordings adhere to fairly traditional song formats, while others offer audiobook-like readings with ambient accompaniment.

 Background

-The Waywords and Meansigns project began in 2014 with a goal of setting James Joyce's Finnegans Wake to music unabridged.
-They released two unabridged editions of the text, in 2015 and 2016.
+The Waywords and Meansigns project began in 2014 to set James Joyce's Finnegans Wake to music unabridged.
+They released two unabridged editions of the text in 2015 and 2016.
 Over 300 people have been involved in Wayords and Meansigns since 2014.

-The Waywords and Meansigns Opendoor Edition features contributors from 15 different countries in what was called "an all-star cast of weirdos."
+The Waywords and Meansigns Opendoor Edition features contributors from 15 countries in "an all-star cast of weirdos."
 The music is often experimental; the musicians' only requirements were that "the words be audible, unabridged and more or less in their original order."
 All audio from the project is distributed freely online under Creative Commons licensing.